Q&A with Elga

 OAVT: How did you become an RVT?
 What is your current job and how long have you worked there?

 Elga: After graduating from a college animal course, I completed the oral and written RVT exam through Seneca College.
 I currently work at The Links Road Animal and Bird Clinic, which sees 100% birds and exotics.
 I have been working at the clinic for the past 30 years.

-OAVT: What is your current job?
+OAVT: What do you love about your job?
+What responsibilities are you given?
 What is a typical day like?

-OAVT: What advice would you give to students and new RVTs who want to try their hand working as an RVT in non-traditional settings like wildlife or starting their own business?
+OAVT: What advice would you give to students and RVTs who want to try their hand working in an exotics clinic?

 Elga: If any new RVT or students are interested in this field, I always feel that hands-on experience is always the way to go.
 Working or volunteering at clinics or organizations that deal with exotics is the best way to get a feel for the field.
 Additionally, keep an eye out for courses and conferences that have exotic speakers.

 OAVT: What important qualities and skills do RVTs bring to the exotics sector?

 Elga: A skilled RVT that is confident and comfortable with exotics is an asset, and reduces the risk of injury to the animals, themselves, and to others.
 This significantly reduces the stress on the animal when being treated and handled properly.
 Each unique species requires a special knowledge in all aspects of this field.